-- A criminal background check including fingerprinting through the Louisiana Department of Public Safety, State Police and a search of the U.S. Department of Justice National Sex Offender Registry will be conducted prior to employment to ensure that the potential employee (or contractor) has not been convicted of any offenses against a child/youth or an elderly or disabled person and does not have a record as a sex offender; - Pass drug screening tests as required by agency's policies and procedures; - Pass a motor vehicle screen; - Pass a TB test prior to employment; - Complete American Heart Association (AHA) recognized First Aid, CPR and seizure assessment training.
+- Completion of continuing education in confidentiality requirements, Health Insurance Portability and Accountability Act (HIPAA) requirements and mandated reporting; - A criminal background check including fingerprinting through the Louisiana Department of Public Safety, State Police and a search of the U.S. Department of Justice National Sex Offender Registry will be conducted prior to employment to ensure that the potential employee (or contractor) has not been convicted of any offenses against a child/youth or an elderly or disabled person and does not have a record as a sex offender; - Pass drug screening tests as required by agency's policies and procedures; - Pass a motor vehicle screen; - Pass a TB test prior to employment; - Complete AHA recognized First Aid, CPR and seizure assessment training.
 Psychiatrists, APRNs/CNSs/PAs, RNs and LPNs are exempt from this training (See Appendix D); and - Non-licensed direct care staff are required to complete a basic clinical competency training program approved by OBH prior to providing the service (See Appendix D).